Octolize shipping plugins for every scenario

 You can set the same shipping fee for multiple categories.
 When you configure all the shipping rules based on your shipping charges, Save changes.

-This way, the shipping cost will be applied where products from certain product categories will appear in the shopping cart in your WooCommerce store.
+This way, the shipping rate will be applied where products from certain product categories will appear in the shopping cart in your WooCommerce store.

 If you want to set more WooCommerce advanced shipping, you can set the shipping charge based on WooCommerce shipping class or single product in the same way.